lindattt/ainfo-project-v2/source/sphinx.rst

 What is a documentation compiler
 --------------------------------

-A **documentation compiler** is a compiler that converts plain text files (written in Markdown, reStructured Text or other markup languages) into interactive documentation, for example in the form of HTML, LaTeX, ePub and other formats.
+A **documentation compiler** is a compiler that converts plain text files, written for example reStructured Text or other markup languages, into interactive documentation, for example in the form of HTML, LaTeX, ePub and other formats.

 Sphinx